 Cooking Potatoes

-- Cut the potatoes in halves.
+- Cut the potatoes in half.

 - Bring a large pot of water to a boil.